boc4life/wall-it/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

+#Wall-IT Personal Finance Manager

 Wall-IT is an SPA built with React and React Router on the front end, deployed utilizing an Express server on Node.js.
 User login information is encrypted on our database using the bcrypt library.